RsyncProject/rsync/support/rrsync.1.md

 * forcing the running of the rrsync script
 * forcing the running of an rsync daemon-over-ssh command.

+Both of these setups use a feature of ssh that allows a command to be forced to run instead of an interactive shell.
+However, if the user's home shell is bash, please see [BASH SECURITY ISSUE](#) for a potential issue.

 To use the rrsync script, edit the user's `~/.ssh/authorized_keys` file and add a prefix like one of the following (followed by a space) in front of each ssh-key line that should be restricted: